t-o-k/POV-Ray-matrices/README.md

 ## M_Trace(AA)

-Return the sum of alle the elements along the main diagonal in the matrix AA.
+Return the sum of all the elements along the main diagonal in the matrix AA.

 [Example(s)](EXAMPLES.md#m_traceaa)